meryl-wimmer/LagrangianTraj_MF/README.md

 python -m ipykernel install --user --name=MyVenv

+pip install cfgrib # and other needed python packages that are not already installed in your virtual environnement

 #### 3) Open Jupyter Notebook :

 jupyter-notebook &

-Select MyVenv in Kernel/Change Kernel
+Then, select MyVenv in Kernel/Change Kernel

 #### 4) To run each block :

 Click on the play button

 ## Authors:
  - Meryl WIMMER